fruitbox12/NeuRacle/README.md

 **Single point of failure**: The data feeding system is decentralized, there is no single point of failure.

-**Slow finality after Cerberus**: With Cerberus, all validators can make data feed transactions in parallel.
+**Slow finality after sharded Cerberus**: With fully sharded Cerberus, all validators can make data feed transactions in parallel.
 Therefore, as long as NeuRacle has >2/3 truthful validators with required network hosting performance, datas will be finalized right after round start.

 ### What bad things might happend on NeuRacle?